smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 ### 4. Handling App Service Subscribers
 If you choose to make your app service available to other apps, you will have to handle requests to get your app service data when a consumer requests it directly.

 Handling app service subscribers is a two step process.
 First, you must register for notifications from the subscriber.
-Then, when you get a request, you will either have to send a response to the subscriber with the app service data or if you have no data to send, send a reponse with a relevant failure result code.
+Then, when you get a request, you will either have to send a response to the subscriber with the app service data or if you have no data to send, send a response with a relevant failure result code.

 #### Registering for Notifications
 First, you will need to register for the notification of a `GetAppServiceDataRequest` being received by your application.